 Niki’s debut album, set to release at the end of the year titled “Moonchild”, foreshadows a profession dedicated passionately to music.
 In a recent interview with Music Press Asia, Niki has not only shown great ambassadorship for the youths her age, but that sheer love for singing, especially at a young age, can take you a long way.

 “My whole thing is that if you’re passionate about it, just pursue it.”

-Her voice is crisps, naturally bubbly, exudes a larger-than-life persona — a concoction of girl power and passionately learning her trade.
+Her voice is crisps, naturally bubbly, exudes a larger-than-life persona — a concoction of girl power passionately learning her trade.
 Explaining her vision, Niki indulged her earlier years singing soul and gospel music in the car with her mother.
-Riding on 88 Rising’s stirring casts, today, she moves from a place in her path as an artist in order to fullfil a larger dream — a dream for those who felt that they’ve been sidelined.
+Riding on 88 Rising’s stirring casts, today, she moves from a place in her path as an artist to fullfill a larger dream — a dream for those who felt that they’ve been sidelined.